The MPH in One Health is a college-wide degree that involves faculty from across all four departments.

-The One Health Program is administratively housed in the Department of Epidemiology and Biostatistics.
 The Program focuses on an integrated assessment of health issues through the consideration of human, animal, and environmental aspects to address complex disease systems.
 The discipline emphasizes four core areas:

-- Integrated thinking to identify critical linkages among human, animal, and environmental systems and how they can be targeted for intervention.
+- Integrated systems thinking to identify critical linkages among human, animal, and environmental systems and how they can be targeted for intervention.

 - Monitoring and surveillance to recognize components, sentinel events, data sources and systems, and ways to integrate data to detect and prevent public health events.